-Travelers Insurance boasts a storied history when it comes to car insurance: the company is responsible for writing the very first automobile insurance policy, among other industry firsts.
+Travelers Insurance boasts a storied history when it comes to car insurance: the company is responsible for writing the very first automobile insurance policy in the United States, among other industry firsts.
 The insurance company got its start in 1864, originally providing travel insurance to railroad passengers — back when traveling long distances was far more dangerous than it is today.
 Fun fact: despite its namesake and company history, Travelers actually quietly removed travel insurance from its list of services in the 1990s.
-Nonetheless, Travelers is a major player in the insurance market, with a large portfolio of insurance products beyond property and casualty.
+Nonetheless, Travelers Insurance is a major player in the insurance market, with a large portfolio of insurance products beyond property and casualty.

-Let's explore coverage options, features, and discounts from Travelers car insurance to help you evaluate if it's the right company for you.
+Explore our Travelers car insurance review to find out more about coverage options, features, and discounts to help you evaluate if it's the right company for you.

 Travelers car insurance coverage options

 Travelers is just as competitive as any big-name insurance player, offering the standard collision, comprehensive, and liability coverage — along with personal injury protection (PIP), uninsured and underinsured motorist, and medical payments coverage.
-Let's explore additional features and coverage options that may come in handy in the future, and can be added to a Travelers car insurance policy.
+Let's review some of the additional features and insurance options that may come in handy in the future, and can be added to a Travelers auto insurance policy.

 You can take your coverage a step further by enrolling in their Premier Responsible Driver Plan®, which includes accident forgiveness and minor violation forgiveness, but also adds two additional benefits: Travelers' Decreasing Deductible® gives a $50 credit (up to $500 and will be applied toward your deductible in a covered loss) for every six months that all drivers on the policy are free of accidents or major violations.
 The second added benefit waives your deductible if your car is totaled.